 MiraCosta College Grievance Initiation Form: LEVEL 2

 Grievant Information

 Name: Date:

 Email:

 Department:

 Statement

 Date of alleged violation:

 Location (if applicable):

 Identify specific term of the Collective Bargaining Agreement (CBA) to have been violated.

-Check all that apply:

-□ Regulation □ Policy □ Procedure □ Statutory Requirement

-Accepted Past Practice
+Check all that apply: Regulation Policy Procedure Statutory Requirement Accepted Past Practice

-Have you met with your dean or lowest-level administrator to informally re solve the alleged
+Have you met with your dean or lowest-level administrator to informally resolve the alleged violation?

-violation?
-No Yes If yes, provide date:

-Statement

-Drevide a clear, consist statement of the allocad evidences, including as appli
+Statement Provide a clear, consists statement of the alloged grievance, including as applicable the